jindazhao/Fitness-Pals-Application/README.md

 ## Pals

-How the pets aspect works is that once a goal is hit, there will be an added feature to the the user's pet's house.
+How the pets aspect works is that once a goal is hit, the pet's happiness will increase.
+This measurmenrt is computed based on how many goals have been met as a percentage of how many total goals there are.
+If the percentage is over 50 then the pet will be content and over 80 will be happy.
+Anything below 50 will result in a sad pet
-Every goal that is not hit will not take away any features, but over time, the more goals not met, the sadder the pets will become.

 **Hitting goals but not actually doing it will keep the pets happy, but the user will be cheating themselves**